laxdog/poloniexlendingbot/docs/market_analysis.rst

 configuring
 '''''''''''

 The number of config options and combinations for this can be quite daunting.
 As time goes on I hope more people will feed back useful figures for all our different configuration set ups.
-I have found these to work well for my particular setup:
+I have put in sensible defaults into the config for the MACD section.
+These are options that I have changed that aren't set by default and work better if you're using MACD as the rate calculation method.
+Change the currency to whatever you want, though best not use more than 3 really, as it slows down the calls to poloniex considerably.
+If you can use just one, then do it.

 ======================= =========
 Config                  Value